menu icon

 • Use orange yarn and make 3 fish.

-• Make a mr, then ch x2 and dc x8, tr x2, dc x6.
+• Make a mr, then ch x2 (does not count as a stitch) and dc x8, tr x2, dc x6.
 Then sl st to the first dc you made.

 • Now for the tail fins: *ch x3, in the second ch make a sc, and also in the following ch.
 Sl st to the same place you made the joining round sl st.*